 Keep in mind that many video files are quite large in size and make take a long time to upload.
 How long a file takes to upload depends on two things: the size of the file and the speed of your internet connection.

 Small video files are considered to be anywhere from 50 megabytes to a few hundred megabytes, and will upload in a matter of minutes with a high speed connection.
 From 500 to 1000 megabytes, the files are getting bigger and upload times may increase to a half hour or more.
 One thousand megabytes is a gigabyte – and video files that are two, three and four gigabytes in size are among the biggest I deal with.
 These may take several hours to upload and best to do it overnight or when you are not using the computer for anything else.
 This is generally what to expect – but upload times will vary wildly depending on numerous factors.
 The vast majority of uploads are completed easily and efficiently and I rely on them daily in the course of my business.

 Watch the Video Tutorial for Uploading your Video

 What video formats can you use?

-I can use almost any format there is!
-Today, the most common formats are Electronic Video Files like .mp4, .mov, mkv., etc., and I still see hard copy DVDs from time to time.
-If you have some unusual format from another country, have material on video tape, or aren’t sure what you have, call me so we can discuss it.
+I can use almost any format there is – except Blu Ray discs!
+Today, the most common formats are Electronic Video Files like .mp4, .mov, .mkv, etc., and I still see regular DVDs from time to time, which is fine.
+If you have some unusual format from another country or aren’t sure what you have, call me so we can discuss it.
 But no matter what video formats you have, make sure we discuss them before the session.
 If you are creating your own files or converting files someone has given you, here are my preferred file formats:

 High Definition (HD): QuickTime (.mov), Apple Pro Res, 720p or 1080p, 48k Audio, 24fps, Data Rate of up to 100 Mb/sec (no higher).